From Jonathan Rosenthal:

 What's new in this version:

-Minor app enhancements and improvements.
+Minor app changes and enhancements.